Modify your pods but not your deployments.

 All your deployment needs is a special label which triggers kTailor to modify it according to the specified template - which is simply stored in a configmap in your applications namespace or kTailors own namespace.

 If you know how to write a deployment, then you know how to write a kTailor template.
-No specific programming language, no steep learning curve.
-Just YAML.

 Do you have a simple example?